-The First and Second World War affected their numbers to a great extent, and the Beagle Club was formed for the betterment of this breed.
-Their popularity also spread to the United States especially among rabbit hunters in the 1840s.
+The First and Second World War affected their numbers to a great extent, and the Beagle Club was formed for their betterment.
+The popularity of these dogs also spread to the United States especially among rabbit hunters in the 1840s.
 It attained the AKC’s recognition in 1885 and by the 20th century, its fame spread worldwide.

-They are known for their sweet temper and gentle nature, often being described as merry in most breed standards.
-However, at the same time, these funny and charming dogs have a naughty and mischievous side to their character too, often keeping you on the run.
+They are known for their sweet temper and gentle nature, often being described as “merry” in most breed standards.
+However, at the same time, these funny and charming dogs have a naughty and mischievous side to their character, often keeping you on the run with all their antics.

 They are initially reserved towards strangers.
-However, one could win over them quite easily, and hence this trait of theirs does not make them an effective guard dog.
+However, one could win over them quite easily, and hence this trait of theirs does not raise them to the stature of an effective guard dog.

 They have an immense interest in food and would sometimes get extremely stubborn in this regard.
 The Beagles will even resort to stealing on not getting the desired eatables.
 It is hence advisable never to leave any edible near the range of their nose as it could tempt them to the fullest.

-They are not quite dogs and are often known to get noisy at the sound of a siren or even when taken out.
+They are not quite dogs, often known to get noisy at the sound of a siren or even when taken out.
 The sight of a stranger would also make them bark, though they cannot be termed as nuisance barkers unless lonely or bored.